hcomet/CheapoDC/CheapoDC/README.md

 ## If you are Upgrading from a Previous Release

-This note is to highlight the change in partition scheme that was implemented for release v2.1.0.
+This note is to highlight the change in recommended partition scheme implemented for release v2.1.0.
 If you are upgrading from a release prior to v2.1.0 then you will need to switch partition schemes as part of the upgrade.
 Please read the [Partition Scheme](#partition-scheme) section for the reasons for the change.

 ## Changes in CheapoDC V2

 1. V2 contains changes to support new library versions:
-   * ESP32 Arduino Core version 3.1.x support.
+   * Arduino core for ESP32 version 3.1.x support.
 Core Version 2.x support now deprecated as of CheapoDC v2.1.0.
    * Switch to the [ESP32 Asynchronous Networking Organization](https://github.com/ESP32Async) versions of ESPAsyncWebServer and AsyncTCP.
    * ArduinoJson version 7.
 Version 6 should also continue to work but migration to version 7 is encouraged.